 The Last Hours first came to my attention when I saw the schedule for Dorchester Literary Festival.
 Although I couldn’t make the event I was drawn to the story.
-Then I received the email from Netgalley and was tempted to request but could I justify reading with a backlog of books … after watching Minette Walters talking about The Last Hours on YouTube I couldn’t resist!
+After watching Minette Walters talking about The Last Hours on YouTube I couldn’t resist!

 Format: Kindle Edition

 Print Length: 560 pages

 Publisher: Allen & Unwin; Main edition (2 Nov.
 2017)

 June, 1348: the Black Death enters England through the port of Melcombe in the county of Dorsetshire.
 Unprepared for the virulence of the disease, and the speed with which it spreads, the people of the county start to die in their thousands.

 In the estate of Develish, Lady Anne takes control of her people’s future – including the lives of two hundred bonded serfs.
 Strong, compassionate and resourceful, Lady Anne chooses a bastard slave, Thaddeus Thurkell, to act as her steward.
 Together, they decide to quarantine Develish by bringing the serfs inside the walls.
 With this sudden overturning of the accepted social order, where serfs exist only to serve their lords, conflicts soon arise.
 Ignorant of what is happening in the world outside, they wrestle with themselves, with God and with the terrible uncertainty of their futures.

 Lady Anne’s people fear starvation but they fear the pestilence more.
 Who amongst them has the courage to leave the security of the walls?